cherrytrees97/cutnrun-cutntag-pipeline/README.md

 To call the peaks with SEACR, the following command is used:

 ```
-bash $seacr $bedgraph_output/${sample_name}_fragments.bedgraph $control_bedgraph 0.01 norm stringent $seacr_output/${sample_name}
+bash $seacr $bedgraph_output/${sample_name}_fragments.bedgraph $control_bedgraph norm stringent $seacr_output/${sample_name}
 ```

 This retrieves all peaks using the `stringent` parameter for SEACR.
 The command above uses an control IgG CUT&TAG sample to set the peak calling threshold.
-The sample is normalized to the control.
+The control is normalized to the sample prior to peak calling with the `norm` parameter.

 This process has been batched in the script `5_seacr_peak_call.sh`.

 ### 7: Finding the intersection and merge of biological replicate peaks.
-As a way of narrowing down the candidate list of peaks due to the inherent noise observed even in CUT&TAG for transcription factors, we can take the intersection of the peaks observed in all biological replicates. `bedops intersect` is used over `bedtools intersect` as `bedtools intersect` yields a BED file containing duplicate entries for each interval for each observed intersection with a given database file. `bedops intersect` operates more simply and only returns the exact intersecting intervals across all biological replicates.
+As a way of narrowing down the candidate list of peaks due to the inherent noise observed even in CUT&TAG for transcription factors, we can take the intersection of the peaks observed in all biological replicates. `bedops intersect` is used over `bedtools intersect` as `bedtools intersect` yields a BED file containing pair-wise intersection between one BED file to the rest of the BED files. `bedops intersect` operates more simply and only returns the exact intersecting intervals across all biological replicates.
 Note that `bedops intersect` results in the stripping of all peak information from the SEACR peak call files in the resulting output.
+Additionally, `bedops intersect` does not permit adjusting any parameters for defining intersections; it simply takes the literal intersection.

 ```
 bedops intersect -i $seacr_output/*.stringent.bed